-This unique event is documented in a new book by Dr. Christopher Wiltshire using letters written by young soprano May Midgley to her family back in England.
-The book ‘12 Oak Avenue – the letters of May Midgely 1911‘ was featured in the Yorkshire Post on 28 July 2018 and can be purchased from Chris using the email listed below.
+This unique event is documented in a book by Dr. Christopher Wiltshire using letters written by young soprano May Midgley to her family back in England.
+The book ‘12 Oak Avenue – the letters of May Midgely 1911‘ was featured in the Yorkshire Post on 28 July 2018 and in the Sheffield Telegraph in May 2019 and can be purchased from Chris using the email listed below.

 May’s lively, action-packed letters have only recently been discovered, and they throw a new light on this unique and exciting event.
 Her first letter, written in March 1911 after docking in Canada, gives a flavour of May’s down-to-earth account of this unique event:

 “On Saturday morning nearly everybody was ill… Miss Jowett has been the worst in our cabin, she has been awfully bad… Mrs Bell looks just like a corpse… Isabel crawls about just like a little old woman… Hilda and I simply daren’t get up, the boat rocked so – we heard terrible crashes of crockery…”